FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Evaluation

-\textbf{Implementation and Setup.} We have implemented {\model} and the comparison methods all in TensorFlow~\cite{abadi2016tensorflow}.
-We simulate a FL setup using a 192-core Chameleon Cloud cluster, which consists of three bare-metal machines, each equipped with a 64-core Intel$^\circledR$ Xeon$^\circledR$ Gold 6242 CPU, and 192 GB main memory.
-We deploy the FL server exclusively on one machine, and all clients on the rest two, where each client gets assigned one CPU core.
-We evaluate 100 clients in most tests, unless otherwise specified. {\model} is configured to use { \texttt{Precision 4}} as the precision of the compressor (\cref{subsubsec:compression}) throughout the evaluation.
+\textbf{Implementation and Setup.} We have implemented {\model} and the comparison FL methods all in TensorFlow~\cite{abadi2016tensorflow}.
+For all the experiments except FEMNIST and Reddit, we simulate a FL setup using a 192-core cluster on Chameleon Cloud~\cite{chameleon_cloud, chameleon_atc20}, which consists of three bare-metal servers, each with a 64-core Intel$^\circledR$ Xeon$^\circledR$ Gold 6242 CPU, and 192 GB main memory; we deploy the FL server exclusively on one server, and all clients on the other two servers, where each client gets assigned one CPU core.
+We evaluate 100 clients in Chameleon Cloud tests.

+For experiments on FEMNIST and Reddit, we deploy the FL server exclusively on one \textit{c5.24xlarge} virtual machine (VM) instance (96 vCPUs and 192~GB memory) on AWS and $500$ participating clients on a large-scale, $100$-VM cluster, where each VM is a \textit{c5.2xlarge} instance with 8 vCPUs and 16~GB memory.